-- Internal audit (delivered under contract by TIAA from 1 April 2015) provides independent and objective assurances across the whole range of the PCC's and Constabulary's activities and regularly presents findings to the Audit Committee of the PCC and Chief Constable.
+- 4.5 Internal audit (delivered under contract by TIAA from 1 April 2015) provides independent and objective assurances across the whole range of the PCC's and Constabulary's activities and regularly presents findings to the Audit Committee of the PCC and Chief Constable.
 TIAA has taken a managed audit approach in conjunction with external audit to ensure that all necessary areas of compliance are covered.
-The audit programme for the year was prepared and agreed with the PCC and Chief Constable following a risk based assessment.
+The audit programme for the year was prepared and agreed with the PCC and Chief Constable following a riskbased assessment.
 The managed audit approach has been developed successfully over past years, in agreement with external audit to bring further efficiency to audits.
 At each meeting of the Audit Committee the Head of Internal Audit also presents a 'Follow-Up' Report which sets out the numbers of implemented recommendations and those which remain outstanding.
-The contract with TIAA has been extended for a further 12 months to ensure stability until a new 7 Force procurement tender exercise can be undertaken. - 4.6 The external auditor (Ernst and Young LLP), re-appointed by Public Sector Auditor Appointments in 2017) is able to place reliance on the work of internal audit. - 4.7 Internal audit is required to give an overall opinion on the adequacy and effectiveness of the framework of the internal control and risk management environment.
+The contract with TIAA ended on 30 June 2021.
+A 7 Force Commercial services tender exercise was undertaken.
+However, this did not result in a successful award.
+TIAA have been reappointed until 30 June 2022.
+A fresh procurement exercise will be undertaken in due course. - 4.6 The external auditor (Ernst and Young LLP), re-appointed by Public Sector Auditor Appointments in 2017) is able to place reliance on the work of internal audit. - 4.7 Internal audit is required to give an overall opinion on the adequacy and effectiveness of the framework of the internal control and risk management environment. - 4.8 The overall opinion for 2020/21 from the Head of Internal Audit was:

-4.8 The overall opinion for 2019/20 from the Head of Internal Audit was:
+"TIAA is satisfied that, for the areas reviewed during the year, for the Police and Crime Commissioners for Norfolk and Chief Constable of Norfolk Constabulary has reasonable and effective risk management, control and governance processes are in place.

-"TIAA is satisfied that, for the areas reviewed during the year, the Police and Crime Commissioners for Norfolk and Suffolk and Chief Constables of Norfolk and Suffolk Constabularies have reasonable and effective risk management, control and governance processes in place.
-Not having completed all of the planned work due to the global Covid -19 pandemic has not impacted on our overall assessment.
-This opinion is based solely on the matters that came to the attention of TIAA during the course of the internal audit reviews carried out during the year and is not an opinion on all elements of the risk management, control and governance processes or the ongoing financial viability or your ability to meet financial obligations which must be obtained by, the Police and Crime Commissioners for Norfolk and Suffolk and Chief Constables of Norfolk and Suffolk Constabularies from its various sources of assurance."
+This opinion is based solely on the matters that came to the attention of TIAA during the course of the internal audit reviews carried out during the year and is not an opinion on all elements of the risk management, control and governance processes or the ongoing financial viability or your ability to meet financial obligations which must be obtained by the Police and Crime Commissioner for Norfolk and Chief Constable of Norfolk Constabulary from its various sources of assurance."